Chapter 4 Supervised Learning — Regression

 Example

-First, we look at lasso and ridge regression on the Boston data set.
-Recall that the original linear regression model had an adjusted R-squared of 0.7337897.
+First, we consider lasso and ridge regression for the Boston data set.
+Recall that the original linear regression model had an adjusted R-squared of 0.73 and an RMSE of 0.51.
 Also, the coefficients of the linear terms were:

 ## [,1]